 Digital Systems I

 This course introduces the student to the basic components and methodologies used in digital systems design.
 It is usually the student's first exposure to engineering design.
 The laboratory component consists of small design, implement, and debug projects.
-The complexity of these projects increases steadily throughout the quarter, starting with circuits of a few gates, until small systems containing several tens of gates and memory elements.
+The complexity of these projects increases steadily throughout the term, starting with circuits of a few gates, until small systems containing several tens of gates and memory elements.
 Topics include: Boolean algebra, synthesis and analysis of combinational logic circuits, arithmetic circuits, memory elements, synthesis and analysis of sequential logic circuits, finite state machines, and data transfers.
 (This course is restricted to MCEE-BS, EEEE-BS and ENGRX-UND students.)
 Lab 2 (Fall, Spring).

 Digital Systems II